arrikenw/IT-Project/README.md

 Navigate back to the "Deploy" tab and select the branch to be deployed under "Manual Deploy" and select "Deploy Branch".
 Automatic deploys can be also be enabled if desired.
 This should deploy the Efolio project to the link `<appname>.herokuapp.com`.
 The creation of the build of the frontend is handled by the script `heroku-postbuild` which can be found in the file `./package.json`.

+## Costs and licencing considerations

+- Our system makes use of PDFTRON's node.js PDF libraries.
+To use these libraries commercially, a licencing fee must be paid.
+  A licence can be obtained [here](https://www.pdftron.com/licensing/).

+- Our system is currently using the free-tier of AWS.
+Once in production, the system will need to be linked to a new amazon account and S3 bucket, and relevant usage fees will need to be paid.
+  Pricing information can be found [here](https://aws.amazon.com/pricing/).

+- Our system currently makes use of a cloud hosted mongoDB server.
+If an externally hosted server will also be used in production, usage fees will apply.
+  Pricing information can be found [here](https://www.mongodb.com/pricing).

 ## Database

 #### Database description